The DMV is offering eligible Californians more time to complete driver license renewals due to the COVID-19 pandemic.

 The extensions are automatic, but eligible drivers will not receive a new card or paper extension in the mail.
 As an option, these drivers can request a free temporary paper extension online through DMV’s Virtual Field Office to document their extension, though one is not needed to drive.

-All commercial driver licenses, endorsements, and certificates expiring March-September 2020 have an extension valid through September 30.
+All commercial driver licenses, endorsements, and certificates expiring March-December 2020 have an extension valid through December 31.
 The extension is the same for commercial license holders both under and over the age of 70.

 Driver License Permits

-Noncommercial driver license permits expiring between March-August 31, 2020 are extended six months or to a date 24 months from the date of application, whichever is earlier.
+Noncommercial driver license permits expiring between March-November 30, 2020 are extended six months or to a date 24 months from the date of application, whichever is earlier.

 Commercial learner’s permits expiring between March and September 2020 are now valid through September 30, 2020.
 The extensions require no individual action on the part of drivers.